-For the six months ended June 30, 2013, we incurred \$440,365 in research and development expenses, as compared to \$305,468 for the comparable period in 2012.
+For the nine months ended September 30, 2013, we incurred \$711,176 in research and development expenses, as compared to \$543,930 for the comparable period in 2012.
 These expenses are mainly comprised of costs associated with external research.
 Our research and development costs will grow as we work to complete the research in the development of natural bioactive compounds for use as dietary supplements and food ingredients, as well as biologics for medicinal and pharmaceutical applications in humans and animals.
-The Company's scientific efforts are focused on the metabolic aspects of oxidation and inflammation, with a parallel program to validate and license products for healthy cholesterol balance.
+Our scientific efforts are focused on the metabolic aspects of oxidation and inflammation, with a parallel program to validate and license products for healthy cholesterol balance.
+There is also research and development expenses spent related to completing the test strip development, the reader devices and the related software.